sguiz/calin/README.md

 # CALIN: Composable Asynchronous Logic Integrase Networks

 CALIN permits automatization of design of integrase based logic gates, either for Boolean and History-dependent programs.
 Designs follow the framework corresponding to the pre-print paper: https://doi.org/10.1101/150987.
-These scripts permits the generation of the genetic layout of the biological design (using DNAplotlib, Der et al, ACS Synbio 2016) and the DNA sequence.
+These scripts permits the generation of the genetic layout of the biological design (using dnaplotlib, [Der et al, ACS Synbio 2016](http://pubs.acs.org/doi/abs/10.1021/acssynbio.6b00252) and the DNA sequence.

 ## Installing